-Former North Hollywood Teacher Assistant Gets 8 Years in Prison for Sexually Abusing Students
+Former North Hollywood Teaching Assistant Gets 8 Years in Prison for Sexually Abusing Students

-A former North Hollywood teacher assistant was sentenced to eight years in prison for sexually abusing six students, officials announced Monday.
+A former North Hollywood teaching assistant was sentenced to eight years in prison for sexually abusing six students, officials announced Monday.

 Lino Cabrera, 27, of San Fernando, was also ordered to register as a sex offender for the rest of his life, according to the Los Angeles County District Attorney’s Office.